aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 15Jun18
+Finished reading Section 15.
+Recursion is a little hard at the beginning.
+Expecting it to get easier.
+Need to finish the exercises.

 ## 14Jun18
 Finished Section 14 and started on Section 15.
 Looking forward to recursion.